Category Archives: Legal Stuff

 If you have any questions or need assistance, contact our support team at payments@cam4.com or consult the UK government.

-Performer Release Form (2257)
+Broadcaster Release Form (2257)

 Anyone aged 18+ can broadcast and accept tips on CAM4, but you have to upload your I.D. and sign your Performer Release Form in order to cash out your tokens.